-Unfortunately, by the time Jimi Hendrix's 'Band of Gypsys' was released, the group had already broken up.
+Unfortunately, by the time this album was released, the group had already broken up.

 How David Lee Roth Really Left Van Halen

-With few notable exceptions, the mythical account of David Lee Roth’s exit from Van Halen has been presented as gospel truth.
+With few notable exceptions, the mythical account of his exit has been presented as gospel truth.
 It's not.

-That Time When More Than 500 Pink Floyd Fans Were Arrested at L.A.
-Concerts
+Why More Than 500 Pink Floyd Fans Were Arrested at L.A.
+Shows

 Five Live Albums Van Halen Needs to Release